Mental Health: Depression

 Hallucinations -- seeing or hearing things that aren't really there.

 How Is Psychotic Depression Different Than Other Mental Disorders?

 While people with other mental disorders, like schizophrenia, also experience psychotic symptoms (delusions and hallucinations), people with psychotic depression typically have symptoms that reflect irrational levels of despair and negativism, such as profound feelings of hopelessness, being punished, or having committed a sin.
 People also may be ashamed or embarrassed and try to hide their psychotic symptoms, or minimize their intensity, which can make diagnosing this condition difficult.
 In psychotic depression, delusions and hallucinations also are not present unless a depressive syndrome also is present.

 - Physical immobility

 - Intellectual impairment

-Dysthymia, sometimes referred to as chronic depression, is a less severe form of depression but the depression symptoms linger for a long period of time, perhaps years.
+Dysthymia, sometimes referred to as a form of chronic depression, is a less severe form of depression but the depression symptoms linger for a long period of time, typically years.
 Those who suffer from dysthymia are usually able to function normally, but seem consistently unhappy.